By David Willis

 Place link and banner adverts underneath the last part of the email signature so that every recipient who sees your corporate emails will know what your company is up to.

 When it comes to formatting, a simple layout is always best.
 If you are using images and logos in your email signature, make sure that appropriate ALT-Text is used.
-If you aren’t using a dedicated email signature solution like the Exclaimer Signature Manager range or Exclaimer Cloud – Signatures for Office 365, images and logos run the risk of appearing as attachments when you send a message to a recipient.
+If you aren’t using a dedicated email signature solution like Exclaimer Cloud, images and logos run the risk of appearing as attachments when you send a message to a recipient.
 Plain text signatures can be a better alternative in this scenario.
 Also, avoid using unique fonts, colors and graphics.

 An email signature is an important part of any corporate email.
 It provides valuable information about the individual employee and is also representative of the organization as a whole.
 By using these simple steps, you can ensure that you create great email signatures that are professional and clean.

 You can also learn more about how to get more from your email signatures by downloading a free copy of our official Email Signatures for Dummies guide.
 Here, you’ll learn how email signatures can become valuable marketing assets without making life difficult for your IT department.